 Few criminals built a record as long or as celebrated as Henry Tufts.
 While history of the colonial era tends to focus on the heroes, there were also miscreants.
 There’s little doubt Henry Tufts was one of them.
 It’s a fact that he celebrated in his autobiography: A narrative of the life, adventures, travels and sufferings of Henry Tufts : now residing at Lemington, in the district of Maine.

-Though Tufts undoubtedly exaggerated parts of his autobiography are undoubtedly exaggerated – the man bragged of being an expert liar – there’s a good deal of truth in it as well.
+Though Tufts undoubtedly exaggerated parts of his autobiography – the man bragged of being an expert liar – there’s a good deal of truth in it as well.
 He told the story of a horse thief, con man and stealer of ladies' hearts from Maine to Virginia.

 Henry Tufts was born in Newmarket, N.H., in 1748, son of a tailor and his wife.
-His earliest crimes were theft of apples, pears and other “fruits of the earth.”
+His criminal career began with the theft of apples, pears and other “fruits of the earth.”
 But his 21st year proved a turning point: He stole his first horse and met his first wife – Lydia Bickford, whom he married when he reached age 22.

 “Being once initiated into the mysteries of this Cyprian goddess, a natural warmth of temper enrolled the name of Tufts among the number of her votaries ever afterwards," he wrote.
 "My inclination, always fervid, but now fired with new incentives, impelled me, more strongly than formerly, to sacrifice the shrine of Venus, nor could I resist the impulses of so bewitching deity.”